Error Handling¶

 Custom error response processor¶

-decorator to register a custom error response
+You can use the app.error_processor decorator to register a custom error response

 processor function.
 It's a global error processor for all HTTP errors.